abbreviatedman/react-full-stack-database/readme.md

 };
 ```

-125. On `mcuRouter.js`, import the function we just wrote:
+125. In `mcuRouter.js`, import the function we just wrote:

 ```js
 const {